Chronic back pain? Forget posture.

 Do you have chronic or on-going back pain?

-We are increasingly being conditioned to be hyper-vigilant about how we ‘should’ sit and move.
-Various sources, including some healthcare practitioners, tell us about endless ‘rules’, of body dos and don’ts, of things we must do in order to protect our backs and bodies from horrible injury.
+Slowly but surely people are becoming hyper-vigilant about how we should sit and move, including ‘rules’ and body dos and don’ts, and the things we must do in order to protect our backs and bodies from horrible injury.

-This includes things like ‘engaging your core’, ‘activating your glutes’, putting parts of your body in specific or ‘safe’ positions in order to sit, stand, lift or walk… Any of these sound familiar?
+This includes things like ‘engaging your core’, ‘activating your glutes’, putting parts of your body in specific or ‘safe’ positions in order to sit, stand, lift or walk… sound familiar?

 Is pain the result of bad posture?